How to Grip a Putter – 8 Different Ways to Grip a Putter

 Used more and more in the last decade or so, the claw grip has grown in popularity with the pro’s.
 The are many variations of the claw, some of the more popular variations are pictured below.
 Its aim is to take most of the movement out of the wrists, promoting more consistency in the putting stroke.
 It takes a lot of the feel out of the putt but produces the most consistent putting stroke you’re likely to get (without using a belly putter).

-What Should you Take from All This?
+What Should You Take from All This?

 Every golfer is different and to recommend one putting stroke to all would be foolish.
 However, as you’re more than likely a beginner, I would go with a simple overlap grip to start off with until you begin to get a feel of your putting.
 Once you start to get more confident in reading greens and distances, you can start to experiment.
 How to grip a putter is not always straightforward but always follow the basics.